karstenw/FileMaker-DDR-Splitter/README.md

 A Python script to split a FileMaker Database Design Report (DDR) into it's components.

-The script has been used on OSX with V10, V11 & V15 DDRs.
+The script has been used on OSX with V10, V11, V15, V16, V18 and V19 DDRs.
 Windows and DDRs V12-14 may or may not work.

 It's very fast.
 The longest run I have measured was 2 min. for a 420MB / 40 file DDR, creating more than 12000 files.
 A 275MB single file DDR was split in 19s.